ifazlayrabbi/github-slideshow/_posts/2021-04-23-ifazlayrabbi.md

 layout: slide
 title: Welcome to our second slide!"
 ---
-Your text - here i nedd to write something for changing my file.
+Your text - here i need to write something for changing my file.
 Use the left arrow to go back!

 An image: